zmap/zmap/README.md

 [PF_RING](http://www.ntop.org/products/packet-capture/pf_ring/), ZMap can scan the IPv4 address space in under 5 minutes.

+> [!WARNING]
+> Performing Internet-wide scans can have serious ethical and operational implications.
+While ZMap defaults to usually safe
+> settings, it is your responsibility to ensure that you're a good internet citizen.
+Rules of thumb are to scan at the
+> slowest speed necessary, scan slower if you're scanning a smaller target space, and provide a way for network operators
+> to opt-out.
+More information can be found [here](https://github.com/zmap/zmap/wiki/Getting-Started-Guide#%EF%B8%8F-warning-on-scanning-rate).

 ZMap operates on GNU/Linux, Mac OS, and BSD.
 ZMap currently has fully implemented probe modules for TCP SYN scans, ICMP, DNS queries, UPnP, BACNET, and can send a large number of [UDP probes](https://github.com/zmap/zmap/blob/master/examples/udp-probes/README).